tensorflow/tensorflow/tensorflow/tools/graph_transforms/README.md

 The batch norm folding is included twice because there are two different flavors of batch normalization used in TensorFlow.
-The older version was implemented with a single BatchNormWithGlobalNormalization op, but it was deprecated in favor of a more recent approach using individual ops to implement the same computation.
+The older version was implemented with a single op like BatchNormWithGlobalNormalization or FusedBatchNorm, and BatchNormWithGlobalNormalization was deprecated in favor of a more recent approach using individual ops to implement the same computation.
 The two transforms are in there so that both styles are recognized and optimized.

 ### Fixing Missing Kernel Errors on Mobile